Sheikh Yusuf: Legacy and honours

-As honour to Sheikh Yusuf, a shrine had been erected over his grave and to this day Muslims in the area visit it to pay their respects.
+To honour Sheikh Yusuf, a shrine was erected over his grave in Cape Town and to this day Muslims in the area visit it to pay their respects.
+In 1705, on the request of Sultan Abdul Jalil of Gowa, his body was moved to kobbanga (burial) in Lakiung, Katangka, Gowa, South Sulawesi.
+Similarly, his grave in Lakiung is busy with pilgrims to pay their respects.

-Sheikh Yusuf was declared a National Hero of Indonesia on August 7th, 1995.
-He was also posthumously awarded the Order of the Companions of O. R. Tambo in Gold on September 27th, 2005, for his contribution to the struggle against colonialism.
+Sheikh Yusuf was declared a National Hero of Indonesia on 7 August 1995.
+He was also posthumously awarded the Order of the Companions of O. R. Tambo in Gold on 27 September 2005, for his contribution to the struggle against colonialism.